CodeXEmbed: A Generalist Embedding Model Family for Multiligual and Multi-task Code Retrieval: Appendix

 \subsection{Implementation Details}

-We summarize the hyperparameters in Table~\ref{hyper}.
+We summarize the base model detail in Table~\ref{tab:model_details} and hyperparameters in Table~\ref{hyper}.
 For the code training data, we prepend a prompt to the query in the format: ``Instruct: Given Code or Text, retrieve relevant content.
 Query:''.
+We use